nextflow-io/nextflow/docs/dsl2.rst

 implicitly executed.
 Therefore it's the entry point of the workflow application.

 .. note:: Implicit workflow definition is ignored when a script is included as module.
-This allow the writing a workflow script that can be used either as a library module and as application script.
+This allows the writing a workflow script that can be used either as a library module and as application script.

-.. tip:: An alternative workflow entry can be specifying using the ``-entry`` command line option.
+.. tip:: An alternative workflow entry can be specified using the ``-entry`` command line option.

 Workflow publish
 ----------------

-.. attention:: This features has been retired and it will not be included in the final DSL2 release.
+.. attention:: This feature has been retired and it will not be included in the final DSL2 release.

-The ``publish`` clause in the workflow declaration allow the definition of one or more output channels whose content needs to be copied to a storage location of your choice.
+The ``publish`` clause in the workflow declaration allows the definition of one or more output channels whose content needs to be copied to a storage location of your choice.
 For example::

     workflow {